 Finally, it’s time to Act.
 This is where you take action on your tasks.
 But first, you’ll need to choose which task to tackle based on your sorted and filtered lists.

-Nelson Mandela once said, “Action without vision is only passing the time, vision without action is merely daydreaming, but vision with action can change the world.”
+Nelson Mandela understood this when he said, “Action without vision is only passing the time, vision without action is merely daydreaming, but vision with action can change the world.”
 Acting is where ideas turn into reality—whether it’s sending an email, making a call, or completing a small errand.

 By using the sorted order and filtered views, you can identify which tasks are most urgent and important.
 Choose one task and commit to completing it.
 When you take action, you move projects forward and begin to see results, which fuels further progress.